Best Crowdfunding Sites to Fuel Your Project

 However, that doesn’t mean that you couldn’t raise money for personal causes!
 The fundraiser could still raise funds for their personal life activities like birthdays, weddings, or even college projects.
 That being said, charity and personal fundraising section are clearly separated into Fundraiser and Nonprofit categories.

-CrowdRise Poins: the more people donate to a certain fundraiser, the more CrowdRise Points the fundraiser will gain.
-Based on the points, Crowdrise members will then know which fundraiser or organization has made more impact to the world; it helps the organization raise their popularity and improve their reputation.
+CrowdRise Points: the more people donate to a certain fundraiser, the more CrowdRise Points the fundraiser will gain.
+Based on the points, Crowdrise members will then know which fundraiser or organization has made more impact on the world; it helps the organization raise its popularity and improve its reputation.

-Backers will definitely get a reward even if they bear the lowest pledge, which is usually that they are supportinga digital download of the artist-produced music album.
+Backers will get a reward even if they bear the lowest pledge, which is usually that they are supporting the digital download of the artist-produced music album.
 And as usual, the more fund you pledge, the richer the rewards you reap.

 PledgeMusic charges 15% out of the fund you raised.
-You probably have to weigh the worthiness between your project, the site popularity and the fee before you go all in.
+You probably have to weigh the worthiness of your project, the site popularity and the fee before you go all in.